kkirspel/OrderingSystemApp/README.md

 Directions:
 - The location the source code is saved to will need to be updated within Noodle Shop Register App.sln
-  - Open this file in notepad can update the directory on line 6, save, and close
+  - Open this file in notepad and update the directory on line 6, save, and close
 - The project should now successfully open via Noodle Shop Register App.sln
 - Start the program under the Debug tab with Start Debugging
 - The app should start up in a new browser page